20 Best Things to Do in Osaka, Kyoto, Hiroshima and More: Western Japan Bucket List

 17. Hiroshima Peace Memorial Park

-The most important historical monument in the country, Hiroshima Peace Memorial Park (平和記念公園) represents the memory of most horrific incident in the history and bring the message to each visitors not to repeat the tragic history.
+The most important historic monument in the country, Hiroshima Peace Memorial Park (平和記念公園) represents the memory of one of the most horrific incidents in the history and brings the message to each visitors not to repeat the tragic history.

 More info ▶ Hiroshima Peace Memorial: “Must Never Fade” Memory